Immune Window - Facts: What is HIV?

 The researchers' analysis confirms that fourth-generation laboratory tests (which detect both antibodies and the p24 antigen) detect HIV infections between one and three weeks before the oldest antibody-only tests.
 In addition, their data suggest that guidelines in some countries that recommend a new test 90 days after possible exposure to HIV are more cautious than they should be.

-Um fourth generation rapid test is available (Determine HIV-1/2 Ag / Ab Combo).
-Although the results of this test when testing plasma were largely similar to those of equivalent laboratory tests, the window period is likely to be several days longer when testing blood by finger prick (on your finger), as the test is normally used.[/ Vc_column_text]
+A fourth generation rapid test is available (Determine HIV-1/2 Ag / Ab Combo).
+Although the results of this assay when testing plasma were broadly similar to equivalent laboratory tests, the window period will likely be several days longer when testing blood by fingerstick (on your finger), as the test is commonly used.

-Pay attention The Immune Window period is Medium and Yes, the immune window of 30 is reliable, but in some cases, may be subject to errors!
+Pay attention The Immune Window period is Medium and Yes, the immune window of 30 is reliable, but in some cases, it may be subject to errors!

-- 99% of HIV-infected individuals would be detectable within 50 days of exposure.
+99% of HIV-infected individuals would be detectable within 50 days of exposure.

 "A negative result in a fourth generation test carried out four weeks after exposure is very likely to exclude HIV infection."

 However, these estimates were based on plasma tests.
-In practice, tests are usually done on finger-prick blood and the window period is likely to be several days longer.[/ Vc_column_text]
+In practice, tests are usually done on fingerstick blood and the window period will likely be several days longer.

 However, these estimates were based on plasma tests.
 In practice, tests are usually done on finger-prick blood or oral fluid and the window period is likely to be several days longer.

-Self-Test Devices and Immune Window
+Pay Lots, Lots of Attention: Self Test Devices and Immune Window

-However, most self-tests are modified versions of quick and timely test kits that were originally developed for healthcare professionals.
+However, most self-tests are modified versions of quick and spot test kits that were originally developed for healthcare professionals.
 Most are based on second-generation tests, so they are likely to have relatively long window periods.

-In the UK, this usually involves sending a blood sample from a finger prick to be tested in a laboratory with a fourth generation antibody/antigen test.
+In the UK, this usually involves sending a blood sample from a finger prick to be tested in a laboratory with a fourth-generation antibody/antigen test.
 Plasma is extracted from the sample by centrifugation.

 Immunological Window and Scientific Texts.
 Are these numbers always accurate?